fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-We will be expanding the training offering to Product Owners and piloting a support system for them to identify their next steps beyond Tech for Better
+We will be expanding the training offering to Product Owners and piloting a support system for them to identify their next steps beyond Tech for Better.

+---

+Alongside this, we're offering developers the opportunity to gain real-world development experience as part of their apprenticeship training.

 ---